 Staring at a computer screen all day strains the eyes.
 Take that laptop outside and you're fighting glare from the sun, too.
 An inexpensive addition to a laptop, like a laptop sunshade or an anti-glare screen protector, can significantly reduce glare and eye strain.
 These additional glare protectors can prevent squinting and unnecessary strain even if you're working in the shade.

-If you’ve ever brought your laptop outdoors only to turn on maximum brightness and still not be able to see your screen (or drained the battery very quickly as a result), you know there’s nothing worse than direct sunlight for getting work done.
+If you’ve ever brought your laptop outdoors only to turn on maximum brightness and still not been able to see your screen (or drained the battery very quickly as a result), you know there’s nothing worse than direct sunlight for getting work done.
 Be sure your outdoor office has the right mix of shade and sun to ensure proper lighting conditions.
 This is a good reason to shop for shade sail, and umbrellas right now.

 The sounds of lawn mowers and weed eaters may signify summer is here, but they’re less than welcome when you’re trying to work.
 Try to limit distractions by only working outside on days that you or your neighbors are not having landscaping or gardening done.
 Also remove any wind chimes or interactive lawn art (including bird feeders) unless they provide a calming effect for you.